samhstn/website/infra/README.md

 source_profile = samhstn
 ```

-We can choose which profile to use by setting the `AWS_DEFAULT_PROFILE` environment variable.

-For example, we could set in our `~/.bashrc` as the following:
+For the next steps we will assume that this environment variable will have been set as:

 ```bash
 export AWS_DEFAULT_PROFILE=samhstn-admin
 ```

-For the next steps we will assume that this environment variable will have been set.

 ### Domain